 Important: Electrical equipment may be hazardous if misused.
 Operation of this product, or similar products, must always be supervised by an adult.
 Do not allow children access to the interior of any electrical product and do not permit them to handle any cables.

 WARNING: Never push objects of any kind into this product through the ventilation openings in the case.
-Doing so may be dangerous and result in fire or a dangerous electric shock.
+Doing so may be dangerous and damage your computer.

 Do Not Make Repairs Yourself